-What supplies do I need to bring with me when I moose hunt at your ranch?
+What do I need to bring with me when I moose hunt at your ranch?

-You will need to bring your weapon of choice, hunting cloths & boots, pack, binoculars, range finder, and camp cloths.
-All towels and sleeping gear are provided at the ranch, along with a fully stocked kitchen where our cook provides homecooked meals.
+Bring the appropriate weapon of choice, hunting cloths & boots, pack, binoculars, range finder, and camp cloths.
+All towels and sleeping gear are provided at the ranch, along with a fully stocked kitchen where our cook provides home cooked meals.
 You may want to bring cooler’s or a freezer to get your meat home.

 Will I be hunting private of public land in Colorado?

 You will be hunting mostly on our leased private land.
-We have access to over 50,000 acers of privately managed ground along with access to thousands of acers of National Forest and BLM lands under special usage permit allowing us to guide clients in a variety of habitat, terrain, and elevation.
+We have access to over 50,000 acres of privately managed ground along with access to thousands of acres of National Forest and BLM lands under special usage permit allowing us to guide clients in a variety of habitat, terrain, and elevation.
 95% of our elk hunting takes place on our private leases.

 Do you charge Trophy Fees?